astroturfcss/astroturf/README.md

 The goal of this API is not to mimic or reimplement the features of other css-in-js libraries, but to provide a more ergonomic way to write normal css/less/sass next to your javascript.

-What does that mean? css-in-js libraries are trying to _replace_ css preprocessors to some extent.
-This means they need to provide ways of doing variables, composition, mixins, imports etc. Usually they do this by leaning on JS language features where appropraite, and inventing some DSL where needed.
+What does that mean? css-in-js libraries are often a _replacement_ for css preprocessors, in that they provide ways of doing variables, composition, mixins, imports etc. Usually they accomplish this by leaning on JS language features where appropriate, and adding there own domain-specific language bits when needed.

-css-literal-loader **doesn't need to do any of that** because it's not trying to replace preprocessors but instead, make it nicer to use **existing** tooling in a Component based context.
-This means at a minimum we need to help you map styles to your component API (props), which the above does.
+css-literal-loader **doesn't try to do any of that** because it's not trying to replace preprocessors but rather, make  component-centric javascript work better with **existing** styling tooling.
+This means at a minimum it needs to scope styles to the component (handled by css-modules) and map those styles to your component's API (props), which is what the above API strives for.

-#### how do I do all those things then?
+#### Composition, variables, etc?

-Well that really depends on your preprocessor. css-modules as a base provides a great way to compose styles, and css-literal-loader extracts styles to consistent names;
+How you accomplish that is mostly up to your preprocessor.
+Leaverage Sass variables, Less mixins, postcss nesting polyfills, whatever.
+The css you'r writing is treated just like a normal style file so all the tooling your used to works here.
+For composition specifically around classes you can also use css-modules `composes` to compose styles, since css-literal-loader extracts styles to consistent names;

 ```js